trychlos/pwix-tenants-manager/README.md

 It takes itself care of checking the permissions of the user, and, depending of its runtime parameters, either is disabled, or doesn't display at all if the user is not allowed.

-It takes the very same data context than below `TenantEditPanel`.
+It takes the very same data context than above `TenantEditPanel`.

 #### `TenantsList`